abydossOz/awesome_setup/README.md

+> [!tip]
+> this is a draft!!!

 # awesome_setup
-this is an informal opinionated guide of awesome apps and scripts for linux desktops
+## this is an informal opinionated guide of awesome apps and scripts for linux desktops

 ## OS
 - Ubuntu
   - replace gnome-terminal with kitty or tilix

+## Documents
+- libreoffice
+- obsidian
+  - Marp for presentations
+- joplin
+  - marp for presentations
+- inkscape

+## creative
+- blender
+- kitra
+- gimp
+### game engine
+- godot

+## CAD
+- freecad
+- kicad
+- plasticity

+## terminal
+- tmux
+- glow for reading markdown
+- jq for parsing javascript
+- powerline for viewing git status
+- powershell for working with microsoft365 tenants
+  - posh

 ## passwords
 - keepassxc

 ## document editor
 - obsidian
   - git plugin
+## bash shell
+>[!TIP]
+>install for autocompletion et all

 ## zsh shell
 >[!TIP]
 >see the below gist